 Murray State University seeks to educate and provide quality information and resources that allow students to take control of their finances.

-It is the mission of the Murray State University Financial Literacy Program to help instill financial knowledge in the student body and to help students achieve financial security and responsibility.
+It is the mission of the Murray State University Financial Education Program to help instill financial knowledge in the student body and to help students achieve financial security and responsibility.
 The program will provide students with resources necessary to achieve an understanding of financial literacy.

 Please check back often as this resource list will continue to be developed.